 The TP-Link Smart Surge Protector has an angled plug, so it won’t block any nearby outlets.
 It works with Google Assistant and Alexa.
 If you don’t need six outlets, you could always buy the cheaper three-outlet model.

-Kasa Smart Plug Power Strip, Surge Protector w/ 6 Smart Outlets and 3 USB Ports, Works with Alexa Echo & Google Home , No Hub Required (HS300)
+Kasa Smart Plug Power Strip HS300, Surge Protector with 6 Individually Controlled Smart Outlets and 3 USB Ports, Works with Alexa & Google Home, No Hub Required , White

 The TP-Link smart power strip allows you to reign independent control over six separate devices.
 It has integrated energy monitoring features, and it works with Google Assistant and Alexa.